copromatic/mailgun-admin-bundle/README.md

 ## What's included

-8 tables: One for messages (mailgun can set their same id to multiples emails if they are sent at the same time) and 7 for trackers: bounces, clicks, deliveries, failures, opens, spam reports, unsubscibes
+8 tables: One for messages (mailgun can set their same id to multiples emails if they are sent at the same time) and 7 for trackers: bounces, clicks, deliveries, failures, opens, spam reports

 ## TODO

 - !
 Verify the request from mailgun with the digest and api key !
+- Implement unsubscribe tracking
 - Services to access content easily
 - Twig extensions to display data